 With a brick and mortar bank, you expect the money market account to have a higher interest rate than a savings account.
 With many online accounts, this isn’t always the case.

 With Ally Bank, their money market account offers a lower interest rate than their savings account.
-As of this writing, January 2019, the MMA offers 0.90% – 1.00% APY while the online savings account is more than 2x higher at 2.00% APY.
+As of May 2023, the MMA offers 4.15% APY – 4.15% APY while the online savings account is higher at 3.85% APY.
 Both accounts are similar in having no maintenance fees and remote deposit, the only difference is that you can get unlimited deposits and ATM withdrawals on the account.

 (read our full review of Ally Bank)